YD-GitGang/UniswapV2-style-DEX---Portfolio---/README.md

 ## Donations

 If you would like to support the development of future projects or help pay my next month's rent, you can donate ETH to `0x84fE8C7704a24a0604863718522c8426885105Af`.

-> [!WARNING]
-> - The swap fee is 0.3% of the deposit.
-> - The minimum transaction amount for swap, remove, and add liquidity is set to 0 (a 100% slippage tolerance).
-> - The remove amount is not adjustable and will be the full amount.